MicrosoftDocs/msteams-docs/msteams-platform/resources/troubleshoot.md

 ### Blank tab screen

-If you are not seeing your content in the tab view, it could be:
+If you're not seeing your content in the tab view, it could be:

 * your content cannot be displayed in an `<iframe>`.
 * the content domain is not in the [validDomains](~/resources/schema/manifest-schema.md#validdomains) list in the manifest.